metapolator/metapolator/Docs/concepts.md

 A Metamaster is a Master in the Metapolator world.
-If its obvious that we are talking about Masters in Metapolator the simpler term "Master" is suddicient.
+If its obvious that we are talking about Masters in Metapolator the simpler term "Master" is sufficient.
 When talking about Masters from other font interpolation solutions, too, (like Multiple Masters) we can be more specific and use Metamaster,